sainath7878/JODD-Documentation/readme.md

     <p>JODD UI is an open source, free, fast, customizable library.
 Copy and paste the componets in one click </p>
  </div>

+ ## The css for the components used in this documentation website is in a different repo.
+Please click on the link if you want to explore css of the components [JODD CSS](https://github.com/sainath7878/JODD-Component)

 ## How to Use?
 Copy and paste the below code above all other stylesheets and you're good to go.